crisst330/oncology-trial-information-hub-project-2/README.md

 - "How do I handle a form submit event and send data to an Express backend via fetch?"
 - "When is ObjectId required versus when can I filter by other fields in MongoDB?"
 - "How do I align frontend collection and field names with a submitted team proposal?"
+- "What is a unique feature to have with the Bootstrap cards on the homepage using CSS, and how should I go about implementing it?"

 ---